retis-org/retis/docs/collectors/ovs.md

 of the processing of the packet.
 	- **flow_exec**: USDT probe that indicates ovs-vswitchd will instruct the kernel to execute some actions on the packet.
+- **flow_tbl_lookup**: Kernel kretprobe that contains the result of a flow lookup, including the UFID(Unique Flow ID) of the matched flow.
 - **action_execute**: Kernel tracepoint that denotes that the kernel module is executing an [OVS action](#OVS Actions) on a packet.